 Request a callback to find out whether a Trust Deed could help you.
 Or call our expert advisors on 0161 667 2599 to talk through your options.

 A Trust Deed is a legal arrangement between you and your lenders that involves repaying as much as you can realistically afford towards your unsecured debts for (normally) four years - and then, as long as the Trust Deed has been successfully completed, the rest is written off.

 It can be an ideal option for people who have no way of paying everything back, but don't want to go down the bankruptcy route.
 In particular, homeowners may opt for a Trust Deed, as it doesn't involve selling your home (unlike bankruptcy).
 However, as part of your Trust Deed, you may be required to release any equity you have in your property.
 You may find it difficult to remortgage – or have to pay a higher rate of interest – because of your Trust Deed’s impact on your credit rating.
-If you are unable to remortgage at all, you may have to make additional monthly repayments for up to 12 months.
+If you are unable to remortgage at all, you may have to make additional monthly repayments which will extend the term of your Trust Deed.

 How does a Trust Deed work?

 1. We help you work out what you can afford.
-Your lenders will expect you to repay as much as you can throughout your Trust Deed, but only once you've covered your other essential costs (bills, food, mortgage/rent and so on).
-This ensures you won't miss anything important.
+Your lenders will expect you to repay as much as you can throughout your Trust Deed so your expenditure is restricted.
+But only once you've covered your other essential costs (bills, food, mortgage/rent and so on) which ensures you won't miss anything important.

 2. We talk to your lenders.
 A Trust Deed can only be agreed if at least half of your lenders (or those who own at least two thirds of your total unsecured debt) do not object.
 There are no 100% guarantees, but as long as it's clear you can't afford to repay your debts any other way, your lenders are likely to agree.